-Discerning consumers love businesses that are always looking for ways to make their products/services better.
+Discerning consumers love businesses always looking for ways to improve their products/services.
 Better products mean better value in the same spend.

 Granted, setting up an R&D lab can be costly for a cash-strapped small business.
 But you can take advantage of public sector funding and R&D grants available in your location.
 You can take tax relief or credit available for certain R&D activities.
 You can cement your brand reputation and collaborate with complementary brands to open up wider business opportunities.

-Now that you know how R&D benefits small businesses, think of ways to solve the challenges that your target audience faces.
+Now that you know how R&D benefits small businesses think of ways to solve your target audience’s challenges.
 Look for solutions that are effective as well as commercially viable.
 Don’t be afraid to hire external talent to spearhead your R&D teams.
 The investment will be well worth it.